dwmoreau/MLI/Methods.md

 # 1.1.1 Difficulties with perfect data
 In practice, obtaining the solution to the inverse problem of Eq.
 1-7 is hindered by numerous obstacles which can be separated into two types of obstacles; those that will occur with "perfect data" and those that occur due to measurement errors.
 In the case of perfect data, such as powder diffraction patterns calculated from known crystal structures, existing algorithms exist which have claimed to be

 The "unit cell" in these relations is an arbitrary mathematic representation of the repeating unit within a crystal as defined by convention.
-The IUCR defines the conventional unit cell as INSERT DEFINITION.
-The unit cell is ambiguous, and there are multiple "settings" that describe the same unit cell.
+The IUCR defines the conventional unit cell as the smallest volume unit cell with a right-hand basis and edges along the lattice's symmetry directions.
+This is ambiguous, and there are multiple "settings" that describe the same unit cell.
 For example, the orthorhombic unit cell can be placed with any permutation of the unit cell lattices.
 However, convention dictates that WHAT IS THIS CONVENTION.
 In the monoclinic lattice system, convention dictates that the unit cell be so the monoclinic angle is $\beta$.
 The monoclinic unit cell can be defined just as well with the monoclinic angle at $\alpha$ or $\gamma$.
 Further, there exist two permutations of the monoclinic unit cell axes that retain the monoclinic angle at $\beta$, forming a six-fold ambiguity for the monoclinic lattice system.

 There are additional ambiguities when considering the centered Bravais lattices which exist for all lattice systems except triclinic.
 In these cases, the minimum volume unit cell that describes the crystal's repetition is a triclinic (OR XXX???) lattice system.
 However, a larger volume unit cell also describes the crystal at a higher degree of symmetry, lending easier mathematical analysis.
 Convention dictates the use of the centered Bravais lattices